ksgr5566/Rudichain/README.md

 mvn exec:java
 ```

-2. For Windows user only: If you don't have the above mentioned software installed, then
+2. For Windows users only: If you don't have the above mentioned software installed, then
    download the zip [here](https://drive.google.com/file/d/1tq16-CS3IyDvvEfvmQcDUi2hUYleW7ce/view?usp=sharing), then:
 - Extract RudiWallet and go to rudichain sub-folder then, double click or run the `run` windows batch file.